Open-source software movement: Social structure of open source contribution teams

 Some researchers have disagreed with this model.
 Crowston et al.'s work has found that some teams are much less centralized and follow a more distributed workflow pattern.
 The authors report that there's a weak correlation between project size and centralization, with smaller projects being more centralized and larger projects showing less centralization.
-However, the authors only looked at bug reporting and fixing, so it remains unclear whether this pattern is only associated with bug finding and fixing or if centralization does become more distributed with size for every aspect of the open source paradigm.
+However, the authors only looked at bug reporting and fixing, so it remains unclear whether this pattern is only associated with bug finding and fixing or if centralization does become more distributed with size for every aspect of the open-source paradigm.

 An understanding of a team's centralization versus distributed nature is important as it may inform tool design and aid new developers in understanding a team's dynamic.
-One concern with open source development is the high turnover rate of developers, even among core contributors (those at the center of the "onion").
-In order to continue an open source project, new developers must continually join but must also have the necessary skill-set to contribute quality code to the project.
-Through a study of GitHub contribution on open source projects, Middleton et al. found that the largest predictor of contributors becoming full-fledged members of an open source team (moving to the "core" of the "onion") was whether they submitted and commented on pull requests.
-The authors then suggest that GitHub, as a tool, can aid in this process by supporting "checkbox" features on a team's open source project that urge contributors to take part in these activities.
+One concern with open-source development is the high turnover rate of developers, even among core contributors (those at the center of the "onion").
+In order to continue an open-source project, new developers must continually join but must also have the necessary skill-set to contribute quality code to the project.
+Through a study of GitHub contribution on open-source projects, Middleton et al. found that the largest predictor of contributors becoming full-fledged members of an open-source team (moving to the "core" of the "onion") was whether they submitted and commented on pull requests.
+The authors then suggest that GitHub, as a tool, can aid in this process by supporting "checkbox" features on a team's open-source project that urge contributors to take part in these activities.

+Youth engagement

+The open-source community has long recognized the importance of engaging younger generations to ensure the sustainability and innovation of open-source projects.
+However, concerns have been raised about the aging demographic of open source contributors and the challenges of attracting younger developers.
+In 2010, James Bottomley, a prominent Linux kernel maintainer, observed the "graying" of the Linux kernel community, a trend that continues today.[Who can figure out and code, in future generations, with no dox], David Nalley, president of the Apache Software Foundation (ASF), emphasized that maintaining legacy code is often unappealing to younger developers, who prefer to work on new and innovative projects.

+While contributing to open source projects can provide valuable experience in development, documentation, internationalization, and other areas, barriers to entry often make it difficult for newcomers, particularly younger individuals, to get involved.
+These challenges include technical, psychological, and motivational factors.

+To address these challenges, initiatives like the Linux Kernel Mentorship Program aim to recruit and train new developers.
+The LFX Mentorship Program also seeks to sponsor and mentor the next generation of open source developers and leaders across various projects.

 Motivations of programmers

-With the growth and attention on the open-source movement, the reasons and motivations of programmers for creating code for free has been under investigation.
-In a paper from the 15th Annual Congress of the European Economic Association on the open-source movement, the incentives of programmers on an individual level as well as on a company or network level were analyzed.
-What is essentially the intellectual gift giving of talented programmers challenges the "self-interested-economic-agent paradigm", and has made both the public and economists search for an understanding of what the benefits are for programmers.